 Save to Folio

-Individuals looking to launch costly attacks on large organisations don’t need to be skilled hackers.
+Individuals looking to launch costly attacks on large organizations don’t need to be skilled hackers.
 Thanks to ransomware as a service (RaaS), prospective attackers can easily equip themselves with the necessary tools and techniques.

 The newfound accessibility to cybercrime has led to a 11.3% increase in the number of RaaS and RaaS-related groups.
-Trend Micro research found that the number of victim organisations surged in the first half of 2023 to 2,001—a 45.3% increase compared to the last half of 2022.
+Trend Micro research found that the number of victim organizations surged in the first half of 2023 to 2,001—a 45.3% increase compared to the last half of 2022.

 Sources: RaaS and extortion groups’ leak sites

 This article will provide an overview of RaaS, its common families and techniques, and tips on how to prevent ransomware attacks and strengthen your cybersecurity posture.